 When it comes to high APR credit cards, the Surge Mastercard from Continental Finance is a serious offender.
 It’s designed “for people with less than perfect credit,” and typically charges an APR near 30% for purchases.

-What’s even worse are the fees, which may look like: $125 the first year, then $96 each year following.
-After your first 12 months are up, the card issuer also charges a “monthly maintenance fee” of $10 ($120 per year).
+What’s even worse are the fees, which may be $75 to $99 per year.
+After your first 12 months are up, the card issuer sometimes also charges a “monthly maintenance fee” of $10 ($120 per year).
 You can click the Apply Now button above to see the latest terms.

-What to consider instead: The Capital One® Secured Mastercard® (Review), also designed for people who are rebuilding their credit, is a much better idea.
-It has a $0 annual fee, saving you $125 off the bat, and includes access to a higher credit limit (without an additional deposit) after you make your first five monthly payments on time.
+What to consider instead: The Secured Mastercard® from Capital One (Review), also designed for people who are rebuilding their credit, is a much better idea.
+It has a $0 annual fee, saving you $125 off the bat, and you may be considered for access to a higher credit limit (without an additional deposit) after after six months.
+Or, if you’re looking for an unsecured option, take a look at the Petal® 2 Cash Back, No Fees Visa® Card.

 Another particularly heinous feature is the fact that this card charges a 25% fee for credit limit increases.
 So if you pay your bill faithfully each month, thereby earning a credit line increase of $100, for instance, you’ll get charged $25!